View Mary Pasternak's Obituary on MercuryNews.com and share memories

 Mary Esther Pasternak

-She also took modeling classes and in her later years enjoyed sewing.
-The sewing came in handy when Luanna opened a ballet studio, Placer Ballet Theatre, in Auburn, California.
-Mary made most of the costumes for ballets including ``The Nutcracker.'

-Mary appreciated nice cars and long remembered her annual driving trips with Irwin around the U.S. and Canada.
-She visited almost every state, including Hawaii, but not Alaska, which she had hoped to see while Irwin was alive.

 Luanna's unexpected death in 1998 was followed by Irwin's in 2002.
-Mary stayed in their Campbell home until 2009 when she was injured in a fall.
-Her granddaughters insisted she needed more care and helped her move closer to them, first to San Leandro, then in 2015 to Oakland.
+Mary stayed in their Campbell home until 2009 then moved to the East Bay.

-Mary never let her sense of style fade during her later years.
-A fashion plate for as long as her granddaughters can remember, she went weekly to the beauty parlor to get her hair done.
-In the last decade of her life, she took to pinning a flower in her white hair.

 She was preceded in death by her husband of 59 years, Irwin; her daughter Luanna; and all brothers and sisters.
 She is survived by her granddaughters, Stacey Wells of Oakland and her husband Dan Reichl; and Heidi Wells of Playa del Rey, California, and her husband Gregory Baumann.
-Other survivors include nieces and nephews scattered across the U.S., including Donna Hanzlicek of Colorado, and Kathryn Wright, Raymond Oldsen and Phillip Oldsen, all of Missouri, as well as two great-granddogs.
+Other survivors include nieces and nephews scattered across the U.S., as well as two great-granddogs.

 She is missed.